Fête de la Fédération: Official celebration

-The feast began as early as four in the morning, under a strong rain which would last the whole day (the Journal de Paris had predicted "frequent downpours").
+The feast began as early as four in the morning, under a strong rain which lasted the whole day.
+The Journal de Paris had predicted "frequent downpours".

-Fourteen thousand fédérés came from the province, every single National Guard unit having sent two men out of every hundred.
+Fourteen thousand fédérés came from the provinces, every single National Guard unit having sent two men out of every hundred.
 They were ranged under eighty-three banners, according to their département.
 They were brought to the place where the Bastille once stood, and went through Saint-Antoine, Saint-Denis and Saint-Honoré streets before crossing the temporary bridge and arriving at the Champ de Mars.

 A mass was celebrated by Charles Maurice de Talleyrand, bishop of Autun.
 At this time, the first French Constitution was not yet completed, and it would not be officially ratified until September 1791.
 But the gist of it was understood by everyone, and no one was willing to wait.
 Lafayette led the President of the National Assembly and all the deputies in a solemn oath to the coming Constitution:

 Afterwards, Louis XVI took a similar vow: "I, King of the French, swear to use the power given to me by the constitutional act of the State, to maintain the Constitution as decreed by the National Assembly and accepted by myself."
 The title "King of the French", used here for the first time instead of "King of France (and Navarre)", was an innovation intended to inaugurate a popular monarchy which linked the monarch's title to the people rather than the territory of France.
 The Queen Marie Antoinette then rose and showed the Dauphin, future Louis XVII, saying: "This is my son, who, like me, joins in the same sentiments."

 The festival organisers welcomed delegations from countries around the world, including the recently established United States.
 John Paul Jones, Thomas Paine and other Americans unfurled their Stars and Stripes at the Champ de Mars, the first instance of the flag being flown outside of the United States.